adamwbull/MentoringAPI/README.md

 **/all-topics/:UserId/:Token** - Returns all topics from newest to oldest, except where ActiveTopic=1.

+*/all-topics-admin/:UserId/:Token* - Returns all topics from newest to oldest.

 **/topic/:Id/:UserId/:Token** - Returns topic by Id.

 ### Topic POST